 - Owners must consent (via a signed Authorization and Release form) to donate wall space for at least one year and leave the mural intact for that year.

 - Donated space must be highly visible from the street.

-Property owners can click here to download the Request for MuralsDC Application and Agreement Form.
+Property owners can click here to download the Request for MuralsDC Application and Agreement Form to view the Call for Walls and for a list of Frequently Asked Questions.
 DPW accepts and reveiws wall donations year-round.